 In arts-based civic dialogue, the artistic process and/or art/humanities presentation provides a key focus or catalyst for public dialogue on a civic issue.
 Opportunities for dialogue are embedded in or connected to the arts experience.
 Arts-based civic dialogue may draw upon any of the arts and humanities disciplines and the spectrum of community-based, experimental, mainstream, popular, and other art forms.
 It may be undertaken by individual artists and artist companies, community-based arts and cultural organizations, and major cultural institutions, utilizing a wide range of artistic practice and dialogic methods.
 (The Animating Democracy Initiative of Americans for the Arts, www.AmericansForTheArts.org/AnimatingDemocracy)

-Asynchronous Communication generally refers to text-based messages delivered via the Web that are independent of time or place, allowing them to be received, read and replied to at the convenience of the reader (as opposed to conference calls — where communication is synchronous).
-Some typical asynchronous communication tools are email lists, chat boards, blogs/micro-blogs, wikis and forums.
+Asynchronous Communication generally refers to text-based messages delivered via web technology that are independent of time or place, allowing them to be received, read and replied to at the convenience of the reader (as opposed to conference calls or Google Hangouts — where communication is synchronous).
+Some typical asynchronous communication tools are email lists, bulletin boards, blogs, wikis and forums.

 Bohm Dialogue or Bohmian Dialogue